Beverley McLachlin

 Self-awareness in short supply when Judges defy Parliament’s statutory mandates with utter impunity.

 McLachlin appears to embody in stark and indefensible terms, incremental unentitled privilege of unconsciously power-hungry people in high office.
+As Nietzche illustrated, the urge for ascendancy and supremacy of the Will to Power incipiently and insidiously seduces us.
 True, sapient, leadership is about earning respect; not subjectively and arbitrarily wielding unchecked authority.
 Maintaining public confidence through judicial integrity is the highest order of the state.

 Powerful and sensitive weapons need to be handled with extreme care if they are not to harm the user as well as the intended victim.
 Judicial prerogatives are powerful and sensitive weapons.